basho/basho_docs/content/riak/ts/1.3.0/using/writingdata.md

 ### Guidelines

 * Batches should not be too large.
-In our testing, 100 rows per write is a sweet spot, but you should expect different results depending on your hardware and schema.
+Our testing revealed 100 rows per write as a sweet spot, but you should expect different results depending on your hardware and schema.
-* Writes will assume that columns are in the same order they've been declared in the table.
+* Writes will assume that fields are in the same order as they've been declared in the table.
 * Timestamps should be in Unix epoch/UTC milliseconds.

-### Tuning batches
+### Tuning Batches

 Batches of data from a single write are packaged for delivery to each destination server as a performance optimization.
 For Enterprise customers using [MDC], those batches are sent to the remote cluster via realtime sync.